lavanyaraghavan/home-automation/README.md

 # home-automation

-We build an application that can control home appliances.
-Here, we will control a 100W bulb using Google Assistant service.

-This application includes Google assistant along with Webhooks and IFTTT service.
+This application can control home appliances using Google assistant along with Webhooks and IFTTT service.
+This project especially tried with 100W bulb.

 ### Hardware Used:
 - NodeMCU 32-bit ESP8266 development board with Wi-Fi SoC.